 Faced with current and future environmental challenges, we need to develop a new view of the planet and of the self.
 With a practice in the arts and cultural heritage I tend to perceive the world from an artistic perspective, with a focus on the history and future of humanity.
-Working and making public programs with a wide range of artists, designers, audiences, local experts and scientists, I seek ways to include the non-human narrative, the pre-human history of nature.
+Working and making public programs with a wide range of artists, designers, audiences, local experts and scientists, I seek ways to include the non-human narrative, the pre-human history of nature, that influences today’s live on/with Earth.
 This helps me to provoke new ideas about the origins of both the natural and the artifactual, to enhance a deeper professional and public understanding of their interconnectivity, of the time-depht of landscapes and matter, climate, earth and atmosphere, and of ourselves as human agency.

 in-between-ness of the natural and the artifactual

 I focus on the in-between-ness of the natural and the artifactual to create space for reciprocity and polyphony in a changing world.
 My work arises in-between images and words, landscapes and matter, works of art and people, time and climate.
 I address concepts of ‘worldmaking’ and notions of timescaping, matterscaping, landscaping and climatescaping to offer an alternative strategy for the way in which we relate to each other, with the other and with otherness.
 I am convinced that the arts can offer alternative strategies for the way we inhabit Earth by creating different worldviews.
 This stems from the need to approach challenges in the environment from a versatile and inclusive perspective.
 Trying to bridge the gap between the arts and humanities/social sciences and the natural/technological sciences and with society may be one.

 I wonder if and how we can learn to develop a more ecological reciprocal relationship with Earth?